On an Optimal Extraction Problem with Regime Switching

-{\textbf{Abstract.}} This paper studies an optimal irreversible extraction problem of an exhaustible commodity in presence of regime shifts.
-A company extracts a natural resource from a reserve with finite capacity, and sells it in the market at a spot price that evolves according to a Brownian motion with volatility modulated by a two state Markov chain.
-In this setting, the company aims at finding the extraction rule that maximizes its expected, discounted net cash flow.
-The problem is set up as a finite-fuel two-dimensional degenerate singular stochastic control problem over an infinite time-horizon.
-We provide explicit expressions both for the value function and for the optimal control.
-We show that the latter prescribes a Skorokhod reflection of the optimally controlled state process at a certain state and price dependent threshold.
-This curve is given in terms of the optimal stopping boundary of an auxiliary family of perpetual optimal selling problems with regime switching.
-The techniques are those of stochastic calculus and stochastic optimal control theory.
+{\textbf{Abstract.}} This paper studies a finite-fuel two-dimensional degenerate singular stochastic control problem under regime switching that is motivated by the optimal irreversible extraction problem of an exhaustible commodity.
+A company extracts a natural resource from a reserve with finite capacity, and sells it in the market at a spot price that evolves according to a Brownian motion with volatility modulated by a two-state Markov chain.
+In this setting, the company aims at finding the extraction rule that maximizes its expected discounted cash flow, net of the costs of extraction and maintenance of the reserve.
+We provide expressions both for the value function and for the optimal control.
+On the one hand, if the running cost for the maintenance of the reserve is a convex function of the reserve level, the optimal extraction rule prescribes a Skorokhod reflection of the (optimally) controlled state process at a certain state and price dependent threshold.
+On the other hand, in presence of a concave running cost function it is optimal to instantaneously deplete the reserve at the time at which the commodity's price exceeds an endogenously determined critical level.
+In both cases, the threshold triggering the optimal control is given in terms of the optimal stopping boundary of an auxiliary family of perpetual optimal selling problems with regime switching.